HDB inks agreements worth S$10.7m to boost construction productivity, bring communities together

 If data shows that residents in a particular estate are fond of cycling, customised cycling apps could be introduced in the estate.

-Under the collaboration with NTU, a smart system will be developed to allow industry partners to share data and “synergise” construction processes through a central digital platform, said HDB.
+Under the collaborationworth S$4.7 million with NTU, a smart system will be developed to allow industry partners to share data and “synergise” construction processes through a central digital platform, said HDB.

+The world's first Smart Integrated Construction System (SICS) is aimed at transforming traditional construction processes and boosting productivity.

 For instance, industry partners in the entire construction supply chain would be able to log real-time information and progress updates on a particular project.